shen-yy/shen-yy.github.io/index.md

 ### Recent Publications
-See full publications in [Google Scholar](https://scholar.google.com/citations?hl=en&user=MBuqhZUAAAAJ) or [here](#).
+See full publications in [Google Scholar](https://scholar.google.com/citations?hl=en&user=MBuqhZUAAAAJ) or [here]().

 - Shuming Kong, Yanyan Shen, et al. [Resolving Training Biases via Influence-based Data Relabeling.]() In Proceedings of the 10th International Conference on Learning Representations (ICLR), 2022. (oral, accept rate = 54/3391)
 - Yiming Li, Yanyan Shen, et al. [Camel: Managing Data for Efficient Stream Learning.]() In Proceedings of the 2022 International Conference on Management of Data (SIGMOD), 2022.
 - Qiyu Liu, Yanyan Shen, et al. [LHI: A Learned Hamming Space Index Framework for Efficient Similarity Search.]() In Proceedings of the 2022 International Conference on Management of Data (SIGMOD), 2022.
 - Jingzhi Fang, Yanyan Shen, et al. [ETO: Accelerating Optimization of DNN Operators by High-Performance Tensor Program Reuse.]() In Proceedings of the VLDB Endowment (PVLDB), 2022.
 - Jingshu Peng, et al. [Sancus: Staleness-Aware Communication-Avoiding Full-Graph Decentralized Training in Large-Scale Graph Neural Networks.]() In Proceedings of the VLDB Endowment (PVLDB), 2022.
 - Zhikai Wang, Yanyan Shen.
-[Time-aware Multi-interest Capsule Network for Sequential Recommendation.]() In Proceedings of the SIAM International Conference on Data Mining (SDM), 2022. (accept rate=83/298=27.8\%)
+[Time-aware Multi-interest Capsule Network for Sequential Recommendation.]() In Proceedings of the SIAM International Conference on Data Mining (SDM), 2022. (accept rate=83/298)
 - Runjin Chen, Yanyan Shen, et al. [GNEM: A Generic One-to-Set Neural Entity Matching Framework.]() In Proceedings of the Web Conference (TheWebConf), 2021.
 - Qiyu Liu, Yanyan Shen, et al. [LHist: Towards Learning Multi-dimensional Histogram for Massive Spatial Data.]() In Proceedings of the 37th IEEE International Conference on Data Engineering (ICDE), 2021.
 - Yiming Li, Yanyan Shen, et al. [Palette: Towards Multi-source Model Selection and Ensemble for Reuse.]() In Proceedings of the 37th IEEE International Conference on Data Engineering (ICDE), 2021.
-- Jia Li, Shimin Di, Yanyan Shen, et al. [FluxEV: A Fast and Effective Unsupervised Framework for Time-Series Anomaly Detection.]() In Proceedings of the 14th ACM International Conference on Web Search and Data Mining (WSDM), 2021. (accept rate=112/603=18.6\%)
+- Jia Li, Shimin Di, Yanyan Shen, et al. [FluxEV: A Fast and Effective Unsupervised Framework for Time-Series Anomaly Detection.]() In Proceedings of the 14th ACM International Conference on Web Search and Data Mining (WSDM), 2021. (accept rate=112/603)
-- Xujia Li, Yanyan Shen, et al. [Mcore: Multi-Agent Collaborative Learning for Knowledge-Graph-Enhanced Recommendation.]() In Proceedings of the 2021 IEEE International Conference on Data Mining (ICDM), 2021. (accept rate = 98/990=9.9\%)
+- Xujia Li, Yanyan Shen, et al. [Mcore: Multi-Agent Collaborative Learning for Knowledge-Graph-Enhanced Recommendation.]() In Proceedings of the 2021 IEEE International Conference on Data Mining (ICDM), 2021. (accept rate = 98/990)
-- Jingshu Peng, Yanyan Shen, et al. [GraphANGEL: Adaptive and Structure-Aware Sampling on Graph Neural Networks.]() In Proceedings of the 2021 IEEE International Conference on Data Mining (ICDM), 2021. (accept rate = 98/990=9.9\%)
+- Jingshu Peng, Yanyan Shen, et al. [GraphANGEL: Adaptive and Structure-Aware Sampling on Graph Neural Networks.]() In Proceedings of the 2021 IEEE International Conference on Data Mining (ICDM), 2021. (accept rate = 98/990)
 - Liujun Wang, Yanyan Shen.
-[BOUNCE: An Efficient Selective Enumeration Approach for Nested Named Entity Recognition.]() In Proceedings of the 5th Asia Pacific Web (APWeb) and Web-Age Information Management (WAIM) Joint International Conference on Web and Big Data (APWeb-WAIM), 2021. (full, accept rate = 44/172 = 25.6\%)
+[BOUNCE: An Efficient Selective Enumeration Approach for Nested Named Entity Recognition.]() In Proceedings of the 5th Asia Pacific Web (APWeb) and Web-Age Information Management (WAIM) Joint International Conference on Web and Big Data (APWeb-WAIM), 2021. (full, accept rate = 44/172)
 - Jingzhi Fang, Yanyan Shen, et al. [Optimizing DNN Computation Graph using Graph Substitutions.]() In Proceedings of the VLDB Endowment (PVLDB), 2020.
 - Qiyu Liu, Libin Zheng, Yanyan Shen, et al. [Stable Learned Bloom Filters for Data Streams.]() In Proceedings of the VLDB Endowment (PVLDB), 2020.
-- Weiyu Cheng, Yanyan Shen, et al. [Adaptive Factorization Network: Learning Adaptive-Order Feature Interactions.]() In Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI), 2020. (accept rate=1591/7737=20.6\%)
+- Weiyu Cheng, Yanyan Shen, et al. [Adaptive Factorization Network: Learning Adaptive-Order Feature Interactions.]() In Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI), 2020. (accept rate=1591/7737=20.6%)
 - Dongxiang Zhang, et al. [Multi-Context Attention for Entity Matching.]() In Proceedings of the Web Conference (TheWebConf), 2020.
-- Xian Zhou, Yanyan Shen, et al. [FreqST: Exploiting Frequency Information in Spatiotemporal Modeling for Traffic Prediction.]() In Proceedings of the 2020 IEEE International Conference on Data Mining (ICDM), 2020. (accept rate = 19.7\%)
+- Xian Zhou, Yanyan Shen, et al. [FreqST: Exploiting Frequency Information in Spatiotemporal Modeling for Traffic Prediction.]() In Proceedings of the 2020 IEEE International Conference on Data Mining (ICDM), 2020. (accept rate = 19.7%)

 ### Professional Service